MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-overly-permissive-template.md

 ---
-title: Edit overly permissive Certificate Template with privileged EKU (Any purpose EKU or No EKU) (ESC2) | Microsoft Defender for Identity
+title: Edit overly permissive certificate template with privileged EKU (Any purpose EKU or No EKU) (ESC2) | Microsoft Defender for Identity
-description: This article provides an overview of Microsoft Defender for Identity's overly permissive Certificate Template with privileged EKU security posture assessment report. ms.date: 11/20/2023 ms.topic: how-to
+description: This article provides an overview of Microsoft Defender for Identity's overly permissive certificate template with privileged EKU security posture assessment report. ms.date: 11/20/2023 ms.topic: how-to
 ---

-# Security assessment: Edit overly permissive Certificate Template with privileged EKU (Any purpose EKU or No EKU) (ESC2)  (Preview)
+# Security assessment: Edit overly permissive certificate template with privileged EKU (Any purpose EKU or No EKU) (ESC2)  (Preview)

 ## What is an overly permissive certificate template with privileged EKU?